 Hike to the Lake Agnes Teahouse

 The Lake Agnes Teahouse trek is one of the best easy hikes you can do in Banff.
 After visiting Lake Louise take the trail to the teahouse.
 It’s an easy and gradual climb up to one of the oldest teahouses in the park situated on beautiful Lake Ages.
-If you’re the adventurous kind continue on hiking to the Little Beehive, Big Beehive, or Devils Thumb.
+If you’re the adventurous kind, continue hiking to the Little Beehive, Big Beehive, or Devils Thumb.

 Catch Sunset at Vermilion Lakes

 One of my favorite places to catch the sunset in Banff is on the dock at Vermilion Lakes.
-You’ll get the best views of the famous Mount Rundle here, and if you’re lucky the colors of the clouds might really give you something special.
+You’ll get the best views of the famous Mount Rundle here, and if you’re lucky, the colors of the clouds might really give you something special.

-Winter Honeymoon Activities in Banff
+Winter Banff Honeymoon Activities

 Go Dog Sledding